- Shock is present when there is evidence of multisystem organ hypoperfusion; it often presents as decreased mean blood pressure.

 A Questioning Approach to the Initial Clinical Examination

-Mean blood pressure is the product ...
+Mean blood pressure is ...